Dialectical Behavioral Therapy (DBT)

 What is Dialectical Behavioral Therapy (DBT)?

-At its core, Dialectical Behavior Therapy emphasizes the concept of dialectics, which involves the reconciliation of opposites in a continual process of synthesis.
+DBT emphasizes the concept of dialectics, which involves the reconciliation of opposites in a continual process of synthesis.
 In the context of DBT Therapy, this means balancing acceptance and change.
 A licensed therapist validates a client’s feelings and experiences while also encouraging them to adopt new behaviors and coping strategies.

-It operates on the understanding that some people are prone to react in a more intense and out-of-the-ordinary manner toward certain emotional situations.
 This type of therapy provides these individuals with new skills to manage painful emotions and decrease conflict in relationships.

 What Disorders is Dialectical Behavior Therapy Used For